yongjhih/drupal-fboauth/README.txt

    between your Profile fields and Facebook's available fields.

-5. You can enable the Facebook connect button either by enabling the included Facebook OAuth block under "Administer" -> "Site building" -> "Blocks", or you can print out the link manually in your theme with the following code:
+5. You can enable the Facebook connect button either by enabling the included Facebook OAuth block under "Structure" -> "Blocks", or you can print out the link manually in your theme with the following code:

    <?php print fboauth_action_display('connect'); ?>